Conophytum marginatum subsp. haramoepense (L.Bolus) S.A.Hammer

 Conophytum haramoepense, Ophthalmophyllum haramoepense, Conophytum marginatum var. karamoepense

 Conophytum marginatum subsp. haramoepense is a dwarf, perennial leaf-succulent.
-It distinguish from the standard species for the keels and lobes more flared.
+It distinguishes from the standard species for the keels and lobes more flared.
 The paired leaves are up to 1.2 inches (3 cm) tall, v-shaped, pale green to yellowish-green or reddish, well spotted, keels often red-lined or suffused with red.
 The flowers are solitary, showy, daisy-like, diurnal, and pink to purple.
-They bloom in autumn and usually stay open for few days.
+They bloom in autumn and usually stay open for a few days.

 How to Grow and Care